Collotheca mutabilis Hudson, 1885

 Collotheca mutabilis

 Collotheca mutabilis is a pelagic rotifer that lives in a self-made gelatinous case.
 The animals can withdraw completely into the case.
-The unfertilized, amictic eggs are also deposited in the shell.
+The unfertilized, amictic eggs are deposited in the case.
 The corona is typical and consists of two lobes.
 There are two eyespots in the dorsal, larger lobe.
 This makes it easy to distinguish Collotheca mutabilis from the similar species Collotheca pelagica, which also lives pelagically, but has a circular corona with short cilia and without eyespots.
 In Collotheca mutabilis, the outward-facing cilia are considerably longer than the cilia on the inside of the lobes.

 More images and information on Collotheca mutabilis: Michael Plewka-Freshwater life-Collotheca mutabilis